unyt-org/datex-tractor/README.md

 - Tailored towards running on free tier runners
 - Everything below that one second threshold seemed to hit the secondary rate limit of the github api
 - While the bot is running it may happen the issues page of your github repository not being available
-- Wrong mapping might occur if issues are handed in while the bot is creating the placeholder issues

 ## Issue Labels
 ---